In Search of Lost Utility: Private Location Data: Preliminaries

-\subsection{Differential privacy}
+\subsection{Differential Privacy}

-Differential privacy \cite{dwork2006calibrating} (DP) ensures that the outcome of any computation is insensitive to the change of a single record.
+Differential Privacy \cite{dwork2006calibrating} (DP) ensures that the outcome of any computation on a database is insensitive to the change of a single record.
 It follows that any information that can be learned from the database with a record can also be learned from the one without that particular record.
 In our case, DP guarantees that our generative model is not affected by any single original trajectory beyond the privacy budget measured by $\varepsilon$ and $\delta$, which can be computed as follows.
-The privacy loss between two neighbouring databases can be formulated as a random variable: \begin{defi}[\textbf{Privacy loss} \cite{dwork2014algorithmic}] Let $\mathcal{M}$ be a privacy mechanism which assigns a value $O \in Range(\mathcal{M})$ to a dataset $\mathcal{D}$.
-The privacy loss of $\mathcal{M}$ with datasets $\mathcal{D}_1$ and $\mathcal{D}_2$ and auxiliary input $aux$ at output $\mathcal{O}$ is a random variable: